cppshane/shaneduffy/README.md

 ```
 docker-compose up
 ```
 Then just run blogly to create a new post or run migration script to publish.
+(Admin terminal required for it to open VS Code after completion)
 ```
 blogly new
 ```